-- 2. The application clearly provides a statement with one specific current community condition that is limited to the scope of the proposed project. - 3.
+- 2. The application clearly provides one current community condition that is addressed by the scope of the proposed project. - 3.
 The application effectively provides baseline information about the project's current community condition.

-Project Goal (0 - 3 points)
+Project Goal (0 - 2 points)

-- 4. The project goal for the proposed project clearly addresses the current community condition - 5.
-The application demonstrates that the project goal specifically relates to the purpose of the FOA as described in Section I. Program Description, SEDS Program Purpose.
+4. The application clearly demonstrates that the project goal specifically relates to the purpose of the FOA as described in Section I. Program Description, ERE Program Purpose.